Is your smile not as bright as it used to be?

 When your teeth are ready, Dr. Larsen will apply a layer of the whitening agent and wait 10 minutes for it to begin dissolving the stains.
 Typically, whitening treatments require several applications to achieve the desired results.
 At our office, we provide a special bundle for in-office whitening patients which includes the take-home kit, as well as two “boost” treatments.

 Should I clean my teeth before or after a teeth whitening treatment?

 Your teeth whitening treatment works best when you have teeth that are clean, and free from plaque and tartar.
 You can schedule your teeth cleaning and whitening treatment on the same day if you’d like.
 Teeth cleaning should always come first.

 Teeth whitening can cause sensitivity to your teeth and gums.
 However, one of the benefits of professional teeth whitening is that we use products and take care to limit the chance of this.
 Our whitening treatments aren’t one size fits all, either, meaning that there’s less chance of the bleaching material coming into contact with your gums.

 How long will the effects of teeth whitening last?

-How often can I get my teeth whitened?
+How often can I get receive a teeth whitening treatment?

-It’s recommended that you only get your teeth whitened once a year.
+Your dentist will recommend that you should only receive a teeth whitening treatment once a year.
 Even with professional whitening, too many treatments close together can cause sensitivity in your teeth.
-We want to make sure that’s avoided.
+We want to make sure that you avoid this.